 Delicious autumn!
 My very soul is wedded to it, and if I were a bird I would fly about the earth seeking the successive autumns. ~ George Eliot

 For those of us who revel in the sensuality of life, Fall is a wonderfully bountiful time of year.
 The trees adorned in vibrant autumn hues of deep reds and golden yellows are a feast for the eyes.
 A refreshing crispness fills the air, stimulating our appetites for heartier, more comforting dishes.
 Much needed rains replenish aquifers and awaken the slumbering mushroom spores.
-Soon chanterelles, boletes and matsutake will poke their curious heads through the forest humus adding to our table.
+Soon chanterelles, boletes and matsutake will poke their curious heads through the forest humus.
 Coho salmon get nature’s signal and begin their runs up several rivers in the Olympic Peninsula to spawn.
-And perhaps the most elusive and forbidden of all harbingers of Fall, the red fleshed Mountain Rose apple, appears for a brief glorious moment.
+Perhaps the most exciting harbinger are Mountain Rose Apples, the red fleshed apple that tastes just like a strawberry Jolly Rancher.

 Time just passes by too quickly.
 Maybe I am getting too old.
 One season is gone and another arrives before I am fully ready for it.
 It seemed like only yesterday I was sauteing spring’s flowering kales and broccoli rabes with chili flakes, garlic slivers and olive oil.
 Now summer is here.
 For many parts of the country, the first perfect tomato eaten warm with salt in your your or that impossibly juicy peach signifies summer’s presence.
 In the Pacific Northwest it is July’s arrival of wild huckleberries.
 Extremely juicy and reminiscent of a blueberry except with a more intense sweet, tart flavor.
 They are hand picked high in the Cascade mountains and can range from a deep bluish black to purple to a bright firetruck red.
 A very versatile fruit used both in savory dishes and a wide range of desserts like clafoutis, cobbler, milkshakes and pancakes.
 You can eat them raw, pickled or cooked.
 Of all the ways, I like them baked in a traditional clafoutis which is somewhere between a pudding and a custard.
 They are quick and simple to make.
 Baking them in France is like making cobbler….